 - Charter of Corporate Behavior of Keidanren

-In Nomura Group, CSR activities are conducted comprehensively in collaboration with Group offices and companies in Japan, AEJ, EMEA, and the Americas.
-In addition, the various CSR activities that are conducted by the Group are accurately communicated and disclosed through the Nomura Report and its website with the aim of raising the corporate value of Nomura Group.
+Nomura implements ESG initiatives in collaboration with Group offices and companies in Japan, Asia ex-Japan, EMEA, and the Americas.
+We conduct appropriate disclosure of our various ESG initiatives through the Nomura Report and our website with the aim of raising our Group’s corporate value.

-Chaired by the chairperson appointed by the Group CEO, the committee comprises seven Executive Officers, including the chairperson.
-The responsibilities of the committee include formulating policies for CSR initiatives as well as approving and monitoring progress of these activities.
+Chaired by the Group CEO, the committee comprises twelve Executive Officers, including the chairperson.
+The responsibilities of the committee include formulating policies and action plans for ESG initiatives as well as approving and monitoring progress of these activities.
 The activities of the committee are reported to the Board of Directors and the Executive Management Board accordingly.
-During FY2014/15, the CSR Committee held two meetings.

-In 2014, Nomura Group reassessed its material CSR issues using the method outlined below.
-In analyzing and assessing issues, we took account of the opinions of third parties, conducted hearings across internal departments, and, based on the confirmations by the CSR Committee, specified the Group's material issues.
+In 2014, Nomura Group reassessed its material ESG issues using the method outlined below.
+In analyzing and assessing issues, we took account of the opinions of third parties, conducted hearings across internal departments, and, based on confirmations by the former CSR Committee, specified the Group's material issues.

 Nomura Holdings aims for transparency and quick response throughout the Group to enhance corporate value in the medium-to-long term.
 We place the highest importance on initiatives that strengthen and further develop our corporate governance processes and systems.